 Three assignments are scheduled throughout the term, with the dates provided in the schedule below.
 Each assignment weighs 5%, and there is no make-up assignment (missed assignments receive a zero).
 The assignments will be a mix of short data collection exercises and short writing exercises ("blog posts").
 There is a grace period of one hour after the deadline, followed by a 20-point penalty for each day (where part of a day count as an entire day).
-We will use Crowdmark for grading all assignments.
-In addition, we require assignments to be uploaded into Quercus for a plagiarism check.
-Assignments only uploaded in one platform will not be graded and count as missing.
-Upload procedures will be announced on Quercus.
+We will use Quercus for grading all assignments.